 - Turn right (north) on Pickerel Lake Road and travel 1.2 miles to N8740 Pickeral Lake Road, which is on the right side of the road.

 From Madison (a 75-minute drive):

-Town of Troy parking regulations: Effective starting in 2008, there is no parking on any town road or town road right of way from November 1 to April 1.
+Town of Troy parking regulations: No parking on any town road or town road right of way from November 1 to April 1.
 Town Right of Way is 33 feet from the center of the road.